zhouzq-thu/mppack/README.md

 In mppack, we also extended ARPREC to support muliple precision complex number's input and output.

+### How to use

+1. Add the include folder to /urs/local
+2. git the CgeevExample(Xcode project)

 ### Example

 1. [Find all eigenvalues of a complex matrix](http://www.nag.com/lapack-ex/node92.html)